lkriener/yin_yang_data_set/README.md

 The equations for the calclulation of the Yin-Yang shape are inspired by: https://link.springer.com/content/pdf/10.1007/11564126_19.pdf (Appendix A).

 ## Usage
-This dataset is designed to make use of the PyTorch dataset and dataloader architecutre, but (with some minor changes) it can also used in any other deep learning framework.
+This dataset is designed to make use of the PyTorch dataset and dataloader architecture, but (with some minor changes) it can also be used in any other deep learning framework.

 #### PyTorch
 A detailed example is shown in `example.ipynb`.